Intravenous conscious sedation in Mallorca

 The technique of conscious sedation is not only useful in the case of patients suffering from odontophobia, but is also applied to patients with other pathologies that make it difficult for the patient to maintain the attention and stillness necessary for the application of the treatment, such as some intellectual or mental disabilities.

-Benefits of conscious sedation
+Benefits of intravenous conscious sedation

 - It allows the patient to undergo the operation without stress as it reduces anxiety levels, achieving a degree of tranquillity and relaxation in an individualised manner.